atomjump/atomjumpcom-content-only/messaging-user-guide.md

 Tap this tab for a full version of the message, and then tap on <span class="notranslate">‘Open Forum’</span> to enter the forum itself, which allows you to respond.

-To <b>stop message notifications</b> at any time you can log out of the app.
+To <b>stop message notifications</b> at any time you can 'Deregister' to a particular server.
 Message notifications will be made by email while you are logged out.
-Logging back in will start notifications again.
+Registering again will start notifications again.

 You can subscribe to any number of forums.
 See <a href="#become-owner">‘To Become a Forum Subscriber’</a> above.

 ## To Save a Forum Shortcut
 If you are on your phone, we would recommend installing the AtomJump Messaging starter app as a desktop shortcut.